Jane Jacobs

 LAND ACKNOWLEDGEMENT

-This community event will take place on the traditional and unceded territory of the lək̓ʷəŋən speaking peoples, today known as the Esquimalt and Songhees Nations.
+This community event takes place on the traditional territory of the lək̓ʷəŋən speaking peoples, today known as the Esquimalt and Songhees Nations, whose historical relationships with the land continue to this day.